carbon-language/carbon-lang/README.md

 We also have explicit _non-goals_ for Carbon, notably including:

--   A stable ABI for the entire language and library
+-   A stable API for the entire language and library
 -   Perfect backwards or forwards compatibility

 Our detailed [goals](/docs/project/goals.md) document fleshes out these ideas